 The Kentucky warbler has both a loud voice and brilliant plumage.
 Underneath, it is a bright yellow, while its back and head is an olive green.
-Both the male and female have strong yellow “eyebrows” that frames the eyes and dark patches that are on the cheeks like sideburns.
+Both the male and female have strong yellow “eyebrows” that frame the eyes and dark patches that are on the cheeks like sideburns.
 It is about five inches long.

 The Kentucky warbler’s song is a short series of two-syllabled phrases, sounding like churree churree churree!
 It is a loud song, easily catching the ears of birders.
 Call is a hard chunk.